Offering of the Stones: Community Guidelines

 - Crosstalk refers to people speaking out of turn, interrupting someone while they are speaking or giving direct and unsolicited advice.

 - Ask for direct prayers through a difficult time.

 - Celebrate an event or obstacle you’ve overcome.

 - Speak from the heart.
 This intention is a contract for you and Spirit-in-Action!

 - Try to limit the share to less than 2 minutes, especially for large groups, to give everyone an opportunity to share.

 - The “Offering of the Stones” is not a space for dialogue, response or debate.

 - When a person is offering their stone, it is their turn to speak

-- If a previous member’s share inspires you to speak, share how you feel personally, and avoid singling anyone out by name.
+- If a previous member’s share inspires you to speak, share how you feel personally, and avoid singling them out by name or referencing their story.